 “There are plenty of things that reflect UV radiation, which some sensitive animals are able to see, while we are not,” said Ronald Douglas, professor of biology of the City University of London and co-author of the study.
 “For example, these may be certain patterns on flowers that show where the nectar is, or traces of urine of an animal.
 Also, reindeer can and see polar bears as the snow reflects UV radiation, while white fur does not.”

-What about the sound?
 The same story here: human senses are very limited, and we can only hear sound frequencies in the range between 20 to 20,000 Hz.
 At the same time, some animals are able to perceive higher and lower sound sequences.
-For example, dolphins and bats not only perceive the ultrasound, but use it for orientation and space and even for communication.
+For example, dolphins and bats not only perceive the ultrasound but use it for orientation and space and even for communication.

 So, what does the world look like in reality?
-If our senses were unlimited, what would we see, hear and perceive?
+If our senses were unlimited, what would we see, hear, and perceive?
 The world seen by the human eye is like a single puzzle piece that is never going to be completed in the whole image.

 Maybe to some extent, the answer is yes, but it doesn’t imply that one cannot develop and expand their senses.
 There are lots of stories about people with superhuman abilities and powers, for example, Ben Underwood, the “dolphin boy” from California, who is able to perceive ultrasound.

 Except for the five known human senses, this is also true for some other kinds of perception.
 For example, the perception of time.

 Time is a creation of the human mind and is completely dependent on the way you perceive it.
 You have certainly noticed that when you are having a great time, hours and days are passing so fast, but when you are bored, minutes seem to be lasting hours.

 The scary thing here is that we cannot even imagine what the world actually looks like.
 It’s like the eternal question of the infinity of the universe, both possible answers to which seem equally scary and imperceptible.

-So, think that if we can’t even guarantee that the colors we see, the scents we smell and the sounds we hear are REAL and are as we perceive them to be, how can we claim that there may be “right” or “wrong” opinions and interpretations?
+So, think that if we can’t even guarantee that the colors we see, the scents we smell, and the sounds we hear are REAL and are as we perceive them to be, how can we claim that there may be “right” or “wrong” opinions and interpretations?
 The only certain thing we can say is that the reality is in the eye of the beholder.